trevisanj/PFANT/README.md

 3. Compile the Fortran source code
 4. Add the Fortran binaries directory to your PATH system variable
 5. Add the pyfant directory to your PYTHONPATH system variable (optional)

+Perhaps you can skip step 1 and install requirements on demand as you get errors trying to follow this tutorial.

 ### Downloading the source code